nc9/policies/privacy.md

 # Beat COVID-19 Now Privacy Policy

 The privacy of your data is of utmost importance to us and we have taken numerous conscious decisions to guarantee that your data is handled carefully and kept as anonymous as possible.
-We do not collect any personally identifiable information (PII) nor do we have any interest to.
+We do not collect any personally identifiable information (PII) nor do we have any requirement to for our purposes.
 Our research relies on aggregated and anonymized data that we collect from the survey forms.

 ## Terms

 * For the purpose of this document, _website_ refers to the Beat COVID-19 website at https://beatcovid19now.org and _app_ refers to the apps available on the Apple Store and Google Play Stores for iOS and Android Devices
+* _The Symptom Tracker_ is the results page of the survey within the website and apps that provides the user with a view of their symptoms over multiple surveys.
 * _Token_ - the token is a unique cryptographic identifier that uniquely identifies you as a visitor to our website and apps and is used to associate your multiple survey completions

 ## Who developed this app?